Bihar: Government and administration

 Under the Constitution of India, the Governor is the head of the government of Bihar, and is appointed by the President of India.
 The Chief minister is the executive head of the government who, with its cabinet ministers, makes all important policy decisions.
 The political party or coalition of political parties having a majority in the Bihar Legislative Assembly forms the government.

 The Chief Secretary is the head of the bureaucracy of the state, under whom a hierarchy of officials is drawn from the Indian Administrative Service, Indian Police Service, Indian Forest Service, and different wings of the state civil services.
 The judiciary is headed by the Chief Justice of the High Court.
 Bihar has a high court in Patna, which has been functioning since 1916.
 All the branches of the government are located in the state capital, Patna.

 The state is administratively divided into nine divisions and 38 districts.
+Each division consists of several districts, overseen by a Divisional Commissioner, a senior IAS officer.
+Each district is headed by a District Magistrate–cum–Collector, an IAS officer appointed by the government.
+The district is further divided into subdivisions, which consist of tehsils for land revenue administration, headed by a Sub-Divisional Magistrate and Tehsildar, respectively.
+Districts are also divided into blocks, primarily for rural development administration.

+The police administration in a district is headed by a Superintendent of Police (SP), an IPS officer appointed by the government.

-For the administration of urban areas, Bihar has 19 municipal corporations, 89 nagar parishads (city councils), and 154 nagar panchayats (town councils).
+For the governance of urban areas, Bihar has 19 municipal corporations, 89 nagar parishads (city councils), and 154 nagar panchayats (town councils).

 For the governance of rural areas, Bihar has Panchayati Raj Institutions, comprising 8,053 gram panchayats (village councils), 533 panchayat samitis (block-level councils), and 38 zila parishads (district councils).